Original artworks in print, architectural art glass, and fine art rugs

-By 2013 the Studio was busy with multiple projects around the US and internationally.
+By 2013 I was busy in the Studio with multiple glass projects around the US and internationally.
 The studio won five 2013 ADEX awards, four platinum and one silver, for laminated art glass products.
-Reese Schroeder's artwork also received recognition at the 2013 PAC national juried exhibition curated by the Rhode Island School of Design museum curator.
+My artwork “From The Left” also received recognition at the 2013 PAC national juried exhibition curated by the Rhode Island School of Design museum curator.

-In 2016 Reese is invited to exhibit for the "Color" national juried exhibition at the PAC, juried by Dominic Molon, Richard Brown Baker Curator of Contemporary Art at the Rhode Island School of Design Museum.
+In 2016 Michael Rose with the Providence Art Club invited me to submit a work for the "Color" national juried exhibition at the PAC, juried by Dominic Molon, Richard Brown Baker Curator of Contemporary Art at the Rhode Island School of Design Museum.
 Out of 750 works submitted from around the USA, 65 were selected for the exhibition.
-Five Honorable Mentions, four Named Awards, and four Top Awards, Reese's work originally created for an art glass project entitled "082415 - Metabolic Transformations" received the "Antonio Cirino" Award.
+Five Honorable Mentions, four Named Awards, and four Top Awards, my work originally created for an art glass project entitled "082415 - Metabolic Transformations" received the "Antonio Cirino" Award.

 While architecture continued to pull me in different directions, my path forward became clear in my art.
 I should not reject the formalism of architecture as an influence, but accept it and let it be the catalyst for inspiring new works, where the geometric mathematics of rigidity gives way to expression without need for conformity.
 No rules.
 This moment was pure liberation from the disciplined approach to the spiritual, conceptual language of art.
 As I transition away from architecture, I focus exclusively on the influences over the past forty years as the starting point for exploring the stories untold, out from under the shadows of our built environment.